apache/pulsar/site/docs/latest/getting-started/ConceptsAndArchitecture.md

 ## Tiered storage

 By default, Pulsar uses [Apache BookKeeper](https://bookkeeper.apache.org) for all [persistent message storage](#persistent-storage).
 BookKeeper is an ideal system to be used for this purpose for a [variety of reasons](https://streaml.io/blog/messaging-storage-or-both/), but BookKeeper storage can get expensive over time.
-Fortunately, Pulsar also offers a **tiered storage** capability that enables you to offload some message data to an external
+Fortunately, Pulsar also offers a **tiered storage** capability that enables you to utilize multiple storage systems for Pulsar message data:

+* BookKeeper for more recent data
+* Another system for older data

+With tiered storage, you can determine what counts as "older" and "more recent" via configuration.
+Tiered storage in Pulsar works via a process called **ledger offloading** process.
+With ledger offloading, Pulsar {% popover brokers %}

 The following tiered storage offload targets are currently supported: